-5 HISTORICAL AUTUMN WALKS IN LEICESTERSHIRE
+6 BEAUTIFUL HISTORICAL AUTUMN WALKS IN LEICESTERSHIRE

-Autumn has always been my very favourite season.
-From the crunch of the crisp earthy toned-leaves and landscapes, the shorter days, the morning hue or evening mist in the air, it’s time to notch up the togs on the duvet, wrap up warm in layers and stride in the new seasonal landscape with the reward of a mug of hot chocolate and watching those around devour pumpkin pie (I’m not a fan myself!!).
+It’s time to notch up the togs on the duvet, wrap up warm in layers and stride in the new seasonal landscape with the reward of a mug of hot chocolate and watching those around sipping on a pumpkin-spiced latte (I’m not a fan myself!!).

 Autumn is a sheer pleasure to changing vista lovers like myself and the thought of hygge-filled times ahead.
 Oh and not to forget my childhood love of conker fights and roasted chestnuts!!
 Long autumn walks are one of my favourite seasonal pastimes so here are a few, which I particularly love as not only are they local to me but are intertwined with snippets of Leicestershire’s heritage.

-1. Abbey Park
+1 Abbey Park

 Located a stone’s throw away from the city centre, Abbey Park was a Leicester Abbey back in the twelfth century as the name refers.
 It was the same place where Cardinal Wolsey (King Henry VIII’s almoner) was said to be laid to rest.
 There is a statue, which represents this spot.